urbanbigdatacentre/waterproofingdataplatform/README.md

 To set up the development environment you would follow the instructions given for every component folder.
 The following sections will explain each of those components and is correspondent folder structure.

+`Note: Always refer to the module's README.md files for the most accurate instructions for setting up your development.`

 ## 1. WPD Documentation
 Access ---> [WPD-Docs](WPD-Docs)